metaplex-foundation/cli/README.md

 A powerful command-line interface for interacting with the Metaplex ecosystem on Solana.
 This CLI provides tools for managing digital assets, collections, tokens, and more.

+## Beta Notes
+This CLI and software is in beta and public testing.
+There may be bugs and functionality/commands may change on a daily basis as updates are implemented and pushed.
+Documentation might also be incomplete at times.

 ## Table of Contents

 - [Installation](#installation)